 Yearly gas needed: From 940 litres (the Hybrid) to 1640

-While budgeting for the gas you'll need to get around is a good idea, don't forget to consider the cost of car insurance as well.
-The cost of car insurance varies considerably between vehicle make and insurer, so getting car insurance quotes from multiple providers is the best way to ensure you are getting the best car insurance price.
+While budgeting for the gas you'll need to get around in your new car is a good idea, don't forget to consider the cost of car insurance as well.
+The cost of car insurance varies considerably between vehicle make and insurer, so getting car insurance quotes from multiple providers is the best way to ensure you are getting the best car insurance price for your new car.